Massive quantum systems as interfaces of quantum mechanics and gravity: Acknowledgments

-IF thanks Eugene Jhong and John Moussouris for research funding and acknolwedges support from the Leverhulme Trust project {\it MONDMag} (RPG-2022-57).
+IF thanks Eugene Jhong, John Moussouris, Jussi Westergren and the Emmy Network for support and research funding and acknolwedges support from the Leverhulme Trust project {\it MONDMag} (RPG-2022-57).
 AG is supported in part by NSF grants PHY-2110524 and PHY-2111544, the Heising-Simons Foundation, the W.M.
 Keck Foundation, the John Templeton Foundation and ONR Grant N00014-18-1-2370.
 MR acknowledges funding from the EPSRC and STFC via Grant Nos.
 EP/N031105/1, EP/S000267/1, EP/W029626/1, EP/S021582/1 and ST/W006170/1.
 SQ is funded in part by the Wallenberg Initiative on Networks and Quantum Information (WINQ) and in part by the Marie Skłodowska--Curie Action IF programme \textit{Nonlinear optomechanics for verification, utility, and sensing} (NOVUS) -- Grant-Number 101027183.
 Nordita is supported in part by NordForsk.
 MT would like to acknowledge funding by the Leverhulme Trust (RPG-2020-197).
 HU acknowledges support from the QuantERA grant LEMAQUME, funded by the QuantERA II ERA-NET Cofund in Quantum Technologies implemented within the EU Horizon 2020 Programme, from the UK funding agency EPSRC grants (EP/W007444/1, EP/V035975/1, EP/V000624/1, EP/X009491/1), the Leverhulme Trust project {\it MONDMag} (RPG-2022-57), the EU Horizon 2020 FET-Open project {\it TeQ} (766900), the EU Horizon Europe EIC Pathfinder project {\it QuCoM} (10032223) and the European Space Agency for the ESA Payload Masters project {\it Op-To-Space}, as well as the UK Space Agency for the IBF project {\it A3S}.
 CCW acknowledges funding received from the Winton Programme for the Physics of Sustainability, EPSRC (EP/R513180/1) and the European Union’s Horizon 2020 research and innovation programme under grant agreement no.~732894 (FET-Proactive HOT).
-SK acknowledges funding from Lancaster University.
+SK acknowledges funding from the ERC via Grant Agreement No. 818751.